 1) Production of ammonia gas:

 The other solution to this problem is to regularly change the water in your turtle tank.
 This not only helps remove the excessive ammonia from the tank, but also regulates the pH of the tank.
-If water changes don’t stop the bubbles from forming, I would recommend getting a new turtle tank filter.
+If water changes don’t stop the bubbles from forming, I recommend checking out the Zilla Turtle Filter.

 2) Presence of disinfectant residues in the tank water:

 This is also an important issue that causes bubble formation in your turtle’s tank.
 It is common for chlorine to be present in tap water.
 If you use this water in your turtle’s tank, it causes the formation of bubbles.
 Remember; use a good filter, with proper pore size, and from a well-reputed brand.